Guidance for hosting and promoting a Fringe event

 Use the Festival social handles when promoting your event, this will give you further reach and open up your event to a larger audience.
-You can share the link from the Fringe calendar to promote your event across social media.
+You can share the link from the Events calendar to promote your event across social media.

-If you would like to promote your event on line or create a poster, please download the Festival promotion pack, this includes logos and an A4 poster template - download the festival logo pack.
+If you would like to promote your event online or create a poster, please download the Festival promotion pack, this includes logos and an A4 poster template - download the festival logo pack.